Two Week Italy Itinerary

 Finally, end your two weeks in Italy in the Eternal City, Rome.

 Located just 1.5 hours away from Florence by train, Rome is an enchanting city packed with so much history.
 You will never run out of things to do in this incredible city.

-Where to stay: Palazza Naiadi, part of the Marriott Autograph Collection.
-This is an elegant hotel close to the train station and within walking distance to many of Rome’s most popular sights.
+The Pallazo Naiadi is an elegant hotel close to the train station and within walking distance to many of Rome’s most popular sights.

-What to do in Rome:
+What to do in Rome

-- Throw a coin into the Trevi Fountain – legend has it that if you do this, it means you will return to Rome one day
+- Throw a coin into the Trevi Fountain – legend has it that if you do this, it means you will return to Rome one day.

 - Visit the beautiful Pantheon (head inside to cool down on a hot day!)